 |Materials Selection and Failure Analysis||15|

 |Metals and Alloys||15|

 |Managing for Innovation||15|

 |Computational Fluid Dynamics Analysis||15|

 |Computational and Experimental Methods||15|

 With this qualification, excellent career options are open to you to practise as a professional corrosion engineer and play a major role in ensuring the safe and efficient recovery of natural resources.

-A degree equivalent to a UK upper second class honours (2:1) degree, or higher, in engineering, a physical science or mathematics.
+A bachelor degree with a 2:1 (hons) in engineering, a physical science or mathematics.